 Hotel inspectors review and evaluate a variety of services and amenities at hotels, such as room service, food offerings, and pool areas.
-Inspectors might work for hotel chains or private companies to assist in rating hotels.
+They also work for hotel chains or private companies to assist in rating hotels.
 Hotel inspectors may have to travel locally, regionally, and even nationally, depending on the types of establishments or brands they evaluate.

 |Degree Level||Bachelor's degree|